-Subordinates follow a set of special rules that is unlike any of the other card types.
-Subordinates do not form part of the 60 card minimum deck, instead Subordinates are played from a new game zone; the supply. (p.7) A Subordinate is considered "out of play" (p.24) and remains in the supply until a card effect generates (p.25) that Subordinate into play.
+Subordinates follow a set of special rules unlike any of the other card types.
+Subordinates do not form part of the 60 card minimum deck.
+Instead, Subordinates are played from a game zone called the supply. (p.8) A Subordinate is considered "out of play" and remains in the supply until a card effect generates that Subordinate into play.
 Subordinates that remain in the supply are not considered cards and can't be targeted by effects that search for a card.
-Subordinates do not contribute to the number of cards in your deck and you can have more than 4 copies of each Subordinate in the supply.
+Subordinates do not contribute to the number of cards in your supply and you can have more than 4 copies of each Subordinate.

-When Subordinates are generated they are put into play in either the Space, Ground, or Character arenas.
+When Subordinates are generated, they are put into play in either the Space, Ground, or Character arenas.
 While a Subordinate is in one of the three arenas it is considered to be in play, treated as a unit, and may be targeted by cards and effects.
 Effects that target units and/or unit cards can only target a Subordinate while it is in play.
-Because Subordinates do not have printed build cost and are not completed or deployed, card effects that target cards with a build cost can't target a Subordinate.
+Because Subordinates do not have printed build costs and are not completed or deployed, card effects that target cards with a build cost can't target a Subordinate.